IBM-Cloud/bluetag/README.md

 # Overview

 BlueTag is a mobile application that aims to connect people based on skills and geolocation.
 The app can be used at conferences, work places, and meetups to help a user locate people based on common skills and geo-location.

 As a sample, Bluetag showcases how you can build a set of backend micro-services coupled with an HTML5 mobile enabled front-end application.
 The backend is comprised of a set of micro-services that run on node.js and Liberty Java runtimes that interact with the front-end application and a Cloudant datbase via REST and Web Socket APIs.
 The frontend is based on HTML5 Web Components and will run in any modern browser, in a laptop, or on a mobile device.
 It can also be deployed as a native Android or iOS app using Apache Cordova.

+What makes this application a good sample?
 This sample demonstrates how Bluemix allows you to easily bring together and deploy many modern technologies like Cordova and Polymer for mobile development, Java and Node.js runtimes in the cloud, Web sockets, REST services, micro services, NoSQL databases, location services and many more technologies.
+The current sample is the alpha version of our vision for the Bluetag application.

+We would love for you to join the project and contribute!

 ## How it Works - Live demo service